-GRUNDON Viridor Ford energy from waste HAVE YOUR SAY Grundon Waste Management an develop proposals for a state-of-th (ERF) and Waste Sorting and Trans Technology Park. he-art Energy Recovery Facility We want to hear what you think about our proposals for Ford ERF.
+HAVE YOUR SAY

+Grundon Waste Management and Viridor have joined forces to develop proposals for a state-of-the-art Energy Recovery Facility (ERF) and Waste Sorting and Transfer Facility at Ford Circular Technology Park.

+We want to hear what you think about our proposals for Ford ERF.
 The comments we receive will help us refine and finalise a planning application, which we'll submit to West Sussex County Council later this year.

+Do you have any general comments about our proposals?

-HOW TO SUBMIT YOUR COMMENTS You can give us your feedback by: Passing this form to a member of the team at our event, or sending it to: Freepost FORD CTP Completing a form on our website: www.fordctp.co.uk Sending an email to: info@fordctp.co.uk 1.
-Do you have any general comments about our pr 2.
-Do you have any comments on the design of the f bold, creating an interesting local landmark, or mu iacility?
-For example, would you like the design to be uted to help it blend into its surroundings?
+HOW TO SUBMIT YOUR COMMENTS

+You can give us your feedback by:

+- Passing this form to a member of the team at our event, or sending it to: Freepost FORD CTP - Completing a form on our website: www.fordctp.co.uk - Sending an email to: info@fordctp.co.uk

+Please provide your feedback by 5pm on Tuesday 14 April 2020

+2. ou have creating any com , an inte ments or resting lo n the desi cal landn gn of the nark, or m facility?
+F nuted to h or exam l elp it ble ple, woul nd into it: d you like surround the desig gn to be 2. o u have creating any com ; an inte iments oi resting lo n the desi cal landn gn of the nark, or m facility?
+F nuted to h or exam elp it ble ole, woul nd into it: d you like s surround the desig gn to be 2. ou have creating any com j an inte ments or resting lo n the desi cal landn ign of the nark, or m facility?
+F nuted to h or exam l elp it ble ole, would nd into it: d you like surround the desig gn to be 2. ou have creating any com an inte ments or resting lo n the desi cal landn gn of the nark, or m facility? f nuted to h or exam l elp it ble ole, would d you like s surround the desię lings? gn to be bold, , creating an inte resting Io cal landn nark, or m facility?
+F nuted to h elp it ble nd into it surround lings?

-2a.
-Would you like to see traditional materials used in the construction of the facilities?
+2a Would you like to see traditional materials used in the construction of the facilities?
 For example, flint.

-2b.
-We'd like to incorporate features from the local area into the design of our facility.
-Do you have any suggestions?
-For example, this could be something to do with the site's heritage as an airfield or its coastal location.

-3. What do you consider to be the most important issues in relation to traffic management?

-4. Do you have any suggestions on what we could do to protect the local environment?

-5. Do you have any comments or suggestions as to how we can be a good neighbour to the local community?
+2b We'd like to incorporate features from the local area into the design of our facility.
+Do you have any 20 suggestions?
+For example, this could be something to do with the site's heritage as an airfield or its coastal location. cousta location.
+3. What do you consider to be the most important issues in relation to traffic management? , - 4.
+Do you have any suggestions on what we could do to protect the local environment? - 1 - 1 - 1 - 1 - 1 - 1 - 1 - 1 - 1 - 1 5.
+Do you have any comments or suggestions as to how we can be a good neighbour to the local community?

-Your contact details

 I wish to be kept informed

-lame:
+Name:

 Address:

 Postcode:

 Email:

 Phone:

-Are these your details at (please tic sk one): 🔄 Home 🔄 Work
+Are these your deta ils at (please tick one):

-Do you represent an organisation?
+organisation?
+If so, which one: